Mass demonstrations against right-wing extremism in Germany

 The Campact network spoke of a total of around half a million participants on Friday and Saturday.
 Its managing director Christoph Bautz said it was a “weekend of hope”.
 Top politicians from different parties supported the rallies.

-The reason for the protests are revelations by the Correctiv network about a right-wing extremist secret meeting in Potsdam.
+The reason for the protests are revelations by the Correctiv network regarding a right-wing extremist secret meeting in Potsdam.
 Plans for a mass deportation of people with a migration background were discussed there, as were other Germans who, for example, support refugees.

 1705852928